victorcoursera/Katas.Code.SnakesAndLadders/README.md

 So, in order to run the whole app with some predefined actions, you just have to run ConsoleApp project.
 In test folder, you can also find a test project that allows you to run the tests associated to US 1, US 2 and US 3.

+Also, be aware that both the console app and the test project are configured to be run on a database set in appsettings.json (the file is contained in both projects).
+Make sure that the connection string has the proper values so the apps can create tables and populate data with no problem.

 As an enthusiastic developer and a person quite interested in best practices regarding software architecture and clean code, I must say I had quite fun doing this exercise.
 So, thank you and happy reviewing!